‘Atomic Habits’ by James Clear

 Exercise.
 I will exercise for one hour at 5 p.m. in my local gym.

 Marriage.
-I will make my partner a cup of tea at 8 a.m. in the kitchen.
+I will make my partner a cup of tea at 8 a.m. in the kitchen. - The habit stacking formula is:

 After [CURRENT HABIT], I will [NEW HABIT].